 - Carefully remove the phyllo roll from the plastic sleeve.
 Most packages come in 12x18-inch sheets when opened fully.
 Using a scissor or sharp knife, cut the sheets in half to make two stacks of 9x12-inch sheets.
 To prevent drying, cover one stack with wax paper and a damp paper towel while working with the other.

 Assemble the Baklava

-- Using a pastry brush, brush the bottom and sides of a 9 x 12 rectangular pan.
-Begin by layering six sheets of phyllo making sure to brush each with melted butter.
+- Using a pastry brush, brush the bottom and sides of a 9x12 rectangular pan with melted butter.
+Begin by layering 6 sheets of phyllo making sure to brush each with melted butter.

 - Add half of the nut mixture in an even layer.
 Pat it down with a spatula to flatten.

-- Continue layering another 6 sheets of phyllo.
+- Continue layering another 6 sheets of phyllo, brushing each with melted butter.
 Add the remaining nut mixture in an even layer.
 Top with the remaining phyllo sheets.

-- Before baking, score the top layer of phyllo (making sure not to go past the top filling layer) to enable easier cutting of pieces later.
-I place the pan in the freezer to harden the top layers and then use a serrated knife.
+- Before baking, score the top layer of phyllo (making sure not to go past the top filling layer) to enable easier cutting later.
+(You can place the pan in the freezer for 10 minutes or so to harden the top layers and then use a serrated knife to score.)

 - In a medium saucepan, combine the water and the sugar and mix well.

 - Add the cloves and simmer over medium-high heat for about 20 minutes.
 You want the syrup to be slightly thickened.
 Remove from the heat and discard the cloves.
-Stir in the juice of half a lemon.
+Stir in the lemon juice.
 Allow the syrup to cool slightly.

-- When the baklava is out of the oven and still warm, ladle the syrup carefully into the pan.
+- When the baklava is out of the oven and still warm, ladle the syrup carefully over the entire dish.
 Baklava can be refrigerated or stored at room temperature.